 Laws and Policies for Election Day

-As Election Day approaches, employers face a combination of choices and requirements around time off to allow employees to vote.
-Especially when mail-in, early, and absentee votes are offered in most states and the COVID-19 pandemic is affecting people’s comfort level with in-person voting, it’s important for employers to get Election Day accommodations right.
+When an Election Day approaches, employers face a combination of choices and requirements around time off to allow employees to vote.
+Especially when mail-in, early, and absentee votes are offered in most states and a public health crisis can affect people’s comfort level with in-person voting, it’s important for employers to get Election Day accommodations right.

 Election Day is not a federal holiday, but several states—California, Hawaii, Colorado, Wisconsin, Oklahoma, Kentucky, New York, and Massachusetts among them—have enacted statutes that require some amount of time off for voting.
 Within the private sector, over 1,400 companies have joined forces for “Time to Vote,” in which they commit to making accommodations for employees on Election Day, such as ensuring there are no meetings on that day, providing resources for early voting, and allowing time off to vote.